mhaack/mh-site/src/content/mqtt-433mhz-gateway-homie/index.md

 ```

 First line: MQTT command send from MQTT client or smart home solution.
 Translates into the code send by the RF transmitter.
-Second line: Response from device after RF signal was send.
+Second line: Response from a device after the RF signal was transmitted.

 ## Config